hakavlad/nohang/README.md

 OOM killer doesn't prevent OOM conditions.
 And OOM conditions may cause [freezes](https://en.wikipedia.org/wiki/Hang_(computing)), [livelocks](https://en.wikipedia.org/wiki/Deadlock#Livelock), loss disk cache and killing multiple processes.

-Here are the words of some users:
+Here are the statements of some users:

 > "How do I prevent Linux from freezing when out of memory?
 Today I (accidentally) ran some program on my Linux box that quickly used a lot of memory.
 My system froze, became unresponsive and thus I was unable to kill the offender.
 How can I prevent this in the future?
 Can't it at least keep a responsive core or something running?"

 ([serverfault](https://serverfault.com/questions/390623/how-do-i-prevent-linux-from-freezing-when-out-of-memory))

 > "With or without swap it still freezes before the OOM killer gets run automatically.
 This is really a kernel bug that should be fixed (i.e. run OOM killer earlier, before dropping all disk cache).
 Unfortunately kernel developers and a lot of other folk fail to see the problem.
 Common suggestions such as disable/enable swap, buy more RAM, run less processes, set limits etc. do not address the underlying problem that the kernel's low memory handling sucks camel's balls."